Maria Paseka: 2013

 In March, Paseka competed at the Russian Championships in Penza, Russia.
 She contributed scores of 15.750 on vault and 12.650 on uneven bars toward the Moscow team's second-place finish.
 In event finals, she placed first on vault scoring 13.475 and eighth on uneven bars scoring 11.725.

 In April, Paseka competed at the European Championships in Moscow, Russia.
 She won the bronze medal in the uneven bars final with a score of 14.400.
 She qualified for the vault final in second place with a score of 14.733.
-However, in the final she fell on both her vaults and finished in 7th place with a score of 13.499.
+However, in the final she fell on both her vaults and finished seventh with a score of 13.499.

 In July, Paseka competed at the 2013 Summer Universiade in Kazan (with teammates Aliya Mustafina, Ksenia Afanasyeva, Tatiana Nabieva and Anna Dementyeva).
 She contributed a score of 15.100 on vault towards the Russian team's first-place finish, and in doing so, qualified first to vault finals.
 She won bronze in the vault final with a score of 14.950.